 “It then had no organized program for research or teaching, but gained in prestige from the world-wide popularity of Understanding Media (1964) and grew in McLuhan’s last decade in Toronto, assisted by Derrick de Kerckhove and McLuhan’s son Eric, who became a director of the McLuhan Program International.
 In 1994, the McLuhan Program became a part of the University of Toronto’s Faculty of Information.
 The program’s curriculum is based on the works of Marshall McLuhan and other media theorists.
 In 2009, the Faculty of Information launched the Coach House Institute (CHI) as a clearly defined research unit under which the McLuhan Program in Culture and Technology now operates.”

-Michael McLuhan tells stories about this house.
-In particular, he mentions famous people who visited this place in the 70s, including Pierre Trudeau, the then Prime Minister of Canada.
-“Was he a Liberal?” – asks Michael ironically.
-“Many of them are Liberals,” responds Robert K. Logan* (in a brown coat), professor emeritus at the University of Toronto and co-author of Marshall McLuhan.
+“Was he a Liberal?” – asked Michael.
+“Many of them are Liberals,” responded Robert K. Logan, professor emeritus at the University of Toronto and co-author of Marshall McLuhan.

 Alex Kuskis, Adjunct Professor of Communication at the Gonzaga University,

-who was awarded by the Media Ecology Association for his blog McLuhan Galaxy, is telling about McLuhan’s legacy.
+who was recently awarded by the Media Ecology Association for his blog McLuhan Galaxy, is telling about McLuhan’s legacy.

-Eric McLuhan, a son and coauthor of MM, and his son Andrew (close to the door),
+Eric McLuhan, son and coauthor of MM, and his son Andrew (close to the door),

-who helps him to read and organize Marshall’s archives, have come.
+who helps him to process and organize Marshall’s archives.

-Eric recalls his father being asked, in this room, “How to study media?”
+Eric recalled his father being asked, in this room, “How to study media?”
 “Study language,” was Marshall McLuhan’s answer.